apache/nuttx/README.txt

      you will get the stdio.h from the incompatible, foreign C library and not the nuttx stdio.h (at nuttx/include/stdio.h) that you wanted.

-     This can cause really confusion in the builds and you must always be sure the -nostdinc is included in the CFLAGS.
+     This can cause confusion in the builds and you must always be sure the -nostdinc is included in the CFLAGS.
 That will assure that you take the include files only from